msyvr/otelex/README.md

 _This project is inspired by a data pipeline that handled both observability and client usage data.
 The approach allowed for fewer components, making for a simpler system.
 Here, I'm aiming to interrogate the limits of this implementation._

----

-## OpenTelemetry Collector: an overview
+## OpenTelemetry Collector

-An [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) is a software component designed to handle ingest for OTLP encoded data, its processing, and ultimate export to designated targets.
+An [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) is a software component for consolidating the handling of one or more OTLP data streams en route to database or visualization targets.

-A Collector may be deployed as either an agent alongside a specific application/service, or as a standalone gateway that consolidates processing and export functions for input streams.
-A gateway deploy is useful in situations where a collection of data sources (say, a distributed fleet of servers) emit data streams which require an update in processing or export target.
-With the gateway, those changes can be made in just one place - the gateway - with no need to update the individual data sources that make up the collection.

-In either configuration, a Collector manages input streams, applies processing to designated streams, and fans streams out to one or more export targets.
-One way to think about it is that pipelines are set up within the Collector, and a given stream may be directed to follow one or more pipelines.

-When designed to act as a gateway for an application/service with high data flow rates, multiple identical Collectors can be set up downstream of a load balancer to improve reliability, resilience, and efficiency.

-The Collector also emits its own observability data, for monitoring its performance/health.

-### Collector distribution options

-#### Pre-built
+### Pre-built distributions

 A [pre-built Collector distribution can be downloaded](https://github.com/open-telemetry/opentelemetry-collector-releases/releases) directly from OpenTelemetry's Collector repo on Github.

-The choice of distribution establishes which components, services, and extensions are available for pipelines.
+The choice of pre-built distribution establishes which components, services, and extensions are available for pipelines, though it doesn't establish the pipelines themselves.

-Separately, the actual pipeline configuration(s) are defined using a `yaml` manifest.

 Three basic flavors of [pre-built distributions are maintained by OpenTelemetry](https://github.com/open-telemetry/opentelemetry-collector-releases/releases):
 1. core
 2. contrib
 3. kubernetes

-The `core` distribution includes a limited, general set of components.
-The `contrib` distribution includes all components in the [contrib collection](https://github.com/open-telemetry/opentelemetry-collector-contrib).
-And the `kubernetes` distribution is optimized for deploy in the context of a kubernetes cluster.
+Separately, the pipeline configuration(s) are defined in a manifest that's used with the `--config` flag when running the distribution binary to deploy a Collector instance.
+We'll go over that in the section on [Collector config](#collector-config).

-Using a pre-built distribution is convenient for local tests.
-For production systems, customizing the distribution to include only those components required is good practice.
+Using a pre-built distribution is convenient.
+For production systems, though, best practice is to customize the distribution to include only the required components.
+Let's look at how to do that.

-#### Custom builds
+### Custom distributions

-A custom Collector distribution might be useful to limit the build to a specific set of components (from `core` or `contrib` collections) or to incorporate custom components.
+There are two cases where custom Collector builds are the way to go -

+First, building a custom distribution is best practice when using just a subset of components from a pre-built distribution: extraneous components increase the attack surface, posing an unnecessary security risk, and they also needlessly increase the size of the distribution binary.

+Second, when components in the `core` and `contrib` collections don't provide the required functionality, a custom Collector build is the only option.

 OpenTelemetry maintains a tool for generating custom builds: the [Collector Builder](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder).
 The builder tool is included in [OpenTelemetry Collector releases with `cmd/builder` tags](https://github.com/open-telemetry/opentelemetry-collector-releases/tags).
 For custom builds, you may choose to [download just the builder component](https://opentelemetry.io/docs/collector/custom-collector/#step-1---install-the-builder) separately from the Collector itself.
 Here's how you can do that for the version you'd need for macOS (ARM64) and OTel v0.125.0 (current as of 2025.05.07):
 ```bash
 curl --proto '=https' --tlsv1.2 -fL -o ocb \
 https://github.com/open-telemetry/opentelemetry-collector-releases/releases/download/cmd%2Fbuilder%2Fv0.125.0/ocb_0.125.0_darwin_arm64